deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 could not be prosecuted for the actions of a few and so the sale of the implants went ahead anyway.
 Kevin Jenkins had clearly been one of their victims.

-"Apt."
-I said.
+"Apt," I said.
 "Why not have the implant removed and return to your homeworld?"

-"Because I'd never be able to keep the secret, and so the Office for the Preservation of Indigenous Species won't let me." he said.
+"Because I'd never be able to keep the secret, and so the Office for the Preservation of Indigenous Species won't let me," he said.
 "Can we please start with the official stuff?
 I haven't slept in two standard Diurnals."

-"I apologise" I said, chagrined at my own lack of professionalism.
-I activated the corral's recording function
+"I apologise," I said, chagrined at my own lack of professionalism.
+I activated the corral's recording function.

 "Interview begins, interstellar convenient standard date/time 1196-5-24.4.
 Civilian trade station 591 *'Outlook on Forever,'* Customs and Immigration